-The student should use the Activity Log/Journal (Appendix E) to document their hours and activities.
+The student should use the Activity/Journal Log template, (Appendix D) to document their hours and activities.
 Details on this activity log should include: # of hours involved in the work activity, the date, and description(s) of work activity.

 Check-out meeting with APEx Coordinator